tigerabrodi/snowflake-aws-glue-data-notes/README.md

 **Error Handling:** A key aspect of batch processing is error handling.
 Since the processing is done on large data sets, identifying and correcting errors can be more challenging.

 # Streaming

+**Continuous Data Flow:** Streaming deals with data that is continuously generated, often from multiple sources.
+This could include everything from social media feeds to sensor data in IoT (Internet of Things) devices.

+**Real-Time Processing:** The key feature of streaming is its real-time nature.
+As soon as data is received, it is processed.
+This allows for immediate insights and actions, which is crucial in many applications.

+**State Management:** Streaming systems often need to maintain state – a sort of memory of what has happened in the past – to make sense of incoming data.
+This can be challenging due to the unbounded nature of the data stream.

+**Windowing:** To manage continuous streams, data is often processed in windows (e.g., analyzing data from the last 5 minutes).
+This helps in creating manageable segments for analysis.

+**Scalability and Fault Tolerance:** Streaming systems must be scalable to handle varying loads of data and resilient to prevent data loss or interruptions in processing.